yeeetfarm/Medieval-Escapade-RPG/README.md

 ###### Factory OMT Diagram
 ![Factory OMT](https://user-images.githubusercontent.com/74085680/118554841-d1aef600-b716-11eb-8ecc-d24ff03897b8.jpeg)

+###### Testing
+We tested out our code by creating a multitude of unit tests to match all of the functions that we made.
+By creating certain scenarios in our testing , we can see if our functions are acting accordingly or need any readjusting.
+Beyond that, we rigorously tested our game out by simply playing it.
+With this, we were able to edge out any redundancies, small bugs, and logic errors.

 ## Installation/Usage Instructions
 To install, use the command "cmake3 ." then "make" and "./main" as pictured below: